 About the NAEP U.S. History Assessment

 The National Assessment of Educational Progress (NAEP) in U.S. history is designed to measure students' knowledge of American history in the context of change and continuity in democracy, culture and society, technological and economic changes, and America's changing world role.
-Students answer a series of selected-response and open-ended questions based on these areas (or themes) in American history.
+Students answer a series of selected-response and constructed-response questions based on these areas (or themes) in American history.
 Performance results are reported for students in the nation and disaggregated by various student characteristics.

-Digitally Based Assessment
+NAEP Digitally Based U.S. History Assessment